Brickworld: History

+Brickworld was purchased in the midst of the COVID-19 pandemic by Mark Larson.

-BrickWorld was featured in the 2014 documentary A Lego Brickumentary.
+Brickworld was featured in the 2014 documentary A Lego Brickumentary.

 Activities

-BrickWorld features a wide range of activities for LEGO fans of all ages.
-All BrickWorld public exposition include a display area where attendees can view and photograph LEGO creations from builders around the world.
+Brickworld features a wide range of activities for LEGO fans of all ages.
+All Brickworld public exposition include a display area where attendees can view and photograph LEGO creations from builders around the world.
 The expo also includes a marketplace, where vendors sell LEGO sets, parts, and accessories.
-The BrickWorld Chicago convention includes workshops, where attendees can learn new building techniques and participate in group builds.
+The Brickworld Chicago convention includes workshops, where attendees can learn new building techniques and participate in group builds.